Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 make run-test-tier1

-In case you stuck anywhere in above steps, most probably you can find solution on [same page](https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html).
+In case you stuck anywhere in the above steps, most probably you can find a solution on [same page](https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html).
-And it is ok to get stuck when you setup this first time, as it needs some libraries etc.
+And it is ok to get stuck when you set up this first time, as it needs some libraries etc.

 **2 Problems I faced are:**